LeafLIMS/LIMS-Frontend/README-Docker-Deployment.md

 - First install and run the Docker container for LIMS-Backend as `app` (see LIMS-Backend for details)

 - Build the Frontend image (`getlims/limsweb:v<version>`) from a Dockerfile in the current working directory
    - NB.
-Edit the Dockerfile first to specify key environment variables and the `app` server URL relative to the user's browser
+Edit the Dockerfile first to specify API URL relative to the user's browser, and server environment variables
    - `docker build --no-cache -t getlims/limsweb:v<version> .`

-- Run the Frontend container (`web`)
+- Run the Frontend container (`web`) - make sure the `app` backed is running first and that 9000 matches
+- the listen port set in the ENV in the frontend Dockerfile
-   - NB. it has no need to connect to the `app` server itself as that is done from the browser
+- no need to link the app server as all comms with it is from the browser, not the server side
    - `docker run -p 9000:9000 --name web -d getlims/limsweb:v<version>`

 - Package Frontend image, bundling in GetLIMS-Frontend: